 I feel privileged to be part of such a positive organisation, to be part of building solid foundations for this road towards recovery.
 Even the longest journey starts with a single first step.
 Recovery is always possible.
 I am looking forward to meeting you at one of our sessions and to walk alongside you for part of the journey.

-Dawn Shirley- Peer Tutor
+Dawn Shirley- Lived Experience Tutor

 Hello everyone, I am Dawn, a lived experience Tutor.
 I live with anxiety/ depression and panic attacks which devoured my mind body and soul resulting in becoming wheelchair bound for a period in my life.